Connecticut College: Clubs and organizations

 The Student Activities Council (SAC) runs events including club fairs, school dances, concerts, and off-campus excursions.
 SAC is also responsible for Floralia, the annual spring concert.
 Recent Floralia artists have included Misterwives, Cash Cash, RAC, and St. Lucia.

 Unity House is the college's multicultural center which promotes, supports, educates, and implements multicultural awareness programs on campus.
 It supports various affinity, activist, and performance student groups.
-The Women's Center provides a space for programming and events concerning gender issues.
+The Feminist Resource, Education, & Empowerment (F.R.E.E) Center (formerly the Women's Center) provides a space for programming and events concerning gender issues.
 The LGBTQIA Resource Center serves queer students and their allies by providing a supportive space, resource library, social events, and educational programming.
 It also hosts several student organizations.
 In August 2013, Campus Pride named Connecticut College one of the top 25 LGBT-friendly colleges and universities.

 Athletics

 The College's teams participate as a member of the National Collegiate Athletic Association's Division III in the New England Small College Athletic Conference (NESCAC).
 There are a total of 28 varsity athletics teams at Conn.
 The twelve men's sports include basketball, cross country, ice hockey, lacrosse, rowing, soccer, squash, swimming and diving, tennis, track and field, and water polo.
 The fifteen women's sports consist of basketball, cross country, field hockey, ice hockey, lacrosse, rowing, sailing, soccer, squash, swimming and diving, tennis, track and field, volleyball, and water polo.
-The College also offers coed sailing.

-In 2014, the women's soccer team won the College's first and only NESCAC Championship to date, defeating Williams College in penalty kicks.
+In 2014, the women's soccer team won the College's first NESCAC Championship, defeating Williams College in penalty kicks.
+The team advanced to the NCAA Division III Tournament, but lost in the second round to Montclair State University in extra time.

-On December 4, 2021, the men’s soccer team won the College’s first-ever NCAA Division III National Championship by defeating Amherst College in penalty kicks.
+On December 4, 2021, the men's soccer team won the College's first-ever NCAA Division III National Championship by defeating Amherst College in penalty kicks.
 Earlier in the season, the team won its first NESCAC regular season title.

 On January 21, 2021, Connecticut College goalkeeper AJ Marcucci was selected 67th overall in the 2021 MLS SuperDraft by New York Red Bulls.
 He became the first-ever draft pick from Connecticut College and was the first Division III pick since 2016.

+The Connecticut College Women's Water Polo Team has won four Collegiate Water Polo Association Division III championships.